jokedetone/sql_coursera_ucdavis_course/DS ROLE PLAY.md

 Ideas for analysis include: Parsing out keywords and business attributes for sentiment analysis, clustering businesses to find commonalities or anomalies between them, predicting the overall star rating for a business, predicting the number of fans a user will have, and so on.
 These are just a few examples to get you started, so feel free to be creative and come up with your own problem you want to solve.
 Provide answers, in-line, to all of the following:

 i.
 Indicate the type of analysis you chose to do:
- I choose clustering businesses to find commonalities or anomalies between them.
+ I chose clustering businesses to find commonalities or anomalies between them.

 ii.
 Write 1-2 brief paragraphs on the type of data you will need for your analysis and why you chose that data:

+I chose clustering businesses acording to the category they have and if they are open.
+It s very important to know how the businesses are distributed between states, what are the top categories of businesess, the average amount of stars they have, the distribution of business among states and the top ten restaurants with most reviews.

 iii.
 Output of your finished dataset:
 - Total businesses

       select sum(cantidad_negocios_x_cat) total_NEGOCIOS_CAT
         FROM